davidjpfeiffer/DeveloperNotes/README.md

 I built this website to learn the ASP 5 framework.
 The website allows for note creation and management.
 You can create notebooks to organize notes, and keep track of changes to notes through revisions.

-Feel free to pull the project and check it out.
-You can create an account and walk through the basic note creation process after a brief initial setup:
+Feel free to pull the project and make changes.
+You can create an account and walk through the basic note creation process after a brief initial setup.

 ### Project Setup